Zondax/cosmos-sdk/docs/docs/building-modules/06-keeper.md

 ## Implementing Methods

 `Keeper`s primarily expose getter and setter methods for the store(s) managed by their module.
-These methods should remain as simple as possible and strictly be limited to getting or setting the requested value, as validity checks should have already been performed via the `ValidateBasic()` method of the [`message`](./02-messages-and-queries.md#messages) and the [`Msg` server](./03-msg-services.md) when `keeper`s' methods are called.
+These methods should remain as simple as possible and strictly be limited to getting or setting the requested value, as validity checks should have already been performed by the [`Msg` server](./03-msg-services.md) when `keeper`s' methods are called.

 Typically, a *getter* method will have the following signature